See the table below for grade specific information about the screener

 Determining the Appropriate Grade-Level Cluster for Screening Potential English Learners

 The appropriate grade‐level cluster form to administer to students depends on the time of year when the test is administered and the current grade level of the student.
-For students in the first semester of the first year in a grade‐level cluster, WIDA recommends the option of administering a lower grade cluster form (see figure below).
+WIDA recommends the option of administering a lower grade cluster form for students in the first semester of the first year in a grade‐level cluster.
+(See figure below.)
 For example, students in the first semester of sixth grade may take the 4–5 grade cluster form.
 The Grades 6–8 form should be administered to students in their second semester of sixth grade through the first semester of ninth grade.

-This guidance also means that a student in the first semester of first grade should be given a Kindergarten test form.
-Currently, the Kindergarten option available in Illinois is the K MODEL.
+This guidance also means that a student in the first semester of first grade should be given the WIDA Screener for Kindergarten.

 2